adnanbk88/caisse-app/README.md

-# Application console de caisse
+# Cashbox console application
-application de gestion de caisse en java
+cash management application in java

-# Comment l'utilise
+# How to use it
-après avoir exécuté l'application, une liste de commandes apparaîtra avec leur description
+after running the application, a list of commands will appear with their description

 ![](/images/cap1.gif)

-pour quitter le programme taper **exit**
+to quit the program type **exit**

-### les autres commandes :
+### Other commands :

-#### Gestion de stoke
+#### Stoke management
-* Afficher tous les articles : art all
+* Show all articles : art all
-* Afficher un article : art show
+* Show one article : art show
-* Ajouter un article : art add
+* Add an article : art add
-* Supprimer un article : art delete
+* Delete an article : art delete

-#### Gestion des commandes
+#### Orders management

-* Afficher tous les commandes: cart all
+* Show all orders: cart all
-* Ajouter une commande : cart add
+* Add an order : cart add
-* Recevoire le cash : get cash
+* Get cash : get cash

-#### Historique des commandes
+#### Orders history

-* historique : hs all
+* Orders history : hs all

 ![](/images/cap2.gif)

-# Construction d'application
+# How it's made
-pour créer cette application on a utiliser maven pour gérer les biblioteque comme :
+To create this application we've use maven to manage the application's dependencies like:

-* Java JDBC (connexion à db)
+* Java JDBC (connection to DB)
-* de.vandermeer (affichage des tableaux)
+* de.vandermeer (to display the tables)
-* toutes les bibliothèques sont enregistrées dans le fichier pom.xml
+* all dependencies are saved in the pom.xml file

-## structure de projet :
+## Project structure :

 ![](/images/cap2.png)

-* la class **App** pour démarrer l'application
+* the **App** class to start the application
-* la class **DB_connection** pour connecter à la bd
+* the **DB_connection** class to connect to the DB
-* la class **CommnadHandler** pour pour exécuter les commandes tapées
+* the **CommnadHandler** class to execute the typed commands

 ![](/images/cap3.png)

-dans la classe CommandHandler, chaque commande est comparée dans une instruction switch pour exécuter sa fonction équivalente:
+In the CommandHandler class, each command is compared in a switch statement to perform its equivalent method:

 ![](/images/cap4.png)

-les méthodes sont déclarées dans le dossier **controllers** par exemple la méthode **create** dans la class **ArticlesController**
+The methods are declared in the **controllers** folder for example the **create** method in the **ArticlesController** class

 ![](/images/cap5.png)

-la méthode **create** appelle un objet Article depuis le dossier **models**, lit les données de la console puis imprime le résultat
+The **create** method calls an Article object from the **models** folder, reads the data from the console and then prints the result

-### la class **Aricle** :
+### The **Aricle** class :

 ![](/images/cap6.png)

-# Commentaires ou problèmes:
+# Comments or issues:
-Nous apprécions vraiment vos commentaires.
-Si vous souhaitez voir des améliorations dans l'application, vous pouvez envoyer un e-mail aux :
+We really appreciate your feedback.
+If you want to see any improvements in the app, you can send an email to:

 * akramchawki01@gmail.com
 * zakaria.lagouader@gmail.com